Oscar Zuniga's Aviation Homepage

 Documenting the construction of my homebuilt aircraft... and providing the aviation world with information on the amazing Barnard M-19 homebuilt aircraft.

-Marvin Barnard, piloting the prototype M-19, N7238B.
+Marvin Barnard, piloting the prototype M-19, the original N7238B.

 Here's another inflight photo of Marvin's plane

-It's a nice workspace with plenty of tools and accessories, plus there are other builders to help with an extra hand and to offer support and encouragement.
+This was my Squirrel's home for a time, the EAA 35 hangar at San Geronimo Airpark near San Antonio, Texas.
+It was a nice workspace with plenty of tools and accessories, plus there were other builders to help with an extra hand and to offer support and encouragement.

 Want more info?
 Read all about The Barnard M-19 "Flying Squirrel" here!!